American Century Championship: 2020s

 On Friday, July 8, 2022, in Round One of the 33rd annual American Century Championship, Washington Capitals right winger T. J. Oshie scored 21 points, with Mulder and Sörenstam both trailing by a single point back.
 On Saturday, July 9, in Round Two, Mulder takes a decent lead with 45 total points heading into the final round, but was ultimately unable to seal the deal.
 Fish trailed by three points behind Mulder and Thielen and Lowe both scored 38 total points each.
 On Sunday, July 10, in Round Three, Romo and Pavelski score 25 and 27 points respectively to force a three-way sudden-death playoff with Mulder, as they all finish with 62 points each.
 62 total points accumulated through three rounds of play is the lowest ever by the leaders under this format.
 This was the fifth playoff in tournament history and the first playoff to happen in consecutive years.
-On the second playoff hole, Mulder and Pavelski both hit a tree on their drives and Romo capitalizes with a birdie to win his third ACC Championship.
+On the second playoff hole, Mulder and Pavelski both hit a tree on their drives and Romo capitalizes with a birdie to win his third ACC Championship in five years.
 Over 67,000 spectators attended that summer, setting a tournament record.

 Dell Curry (left) with son and 2023 winner Stephen Curry (right) in 2016.